divakar-3205/divakar-3205/README.md

 # 💫 About Me:
-Hi, I'm Divakar K G — a passionate and curious learner with a strong interest in data and its potential to drive real-world decisions.
+Hi, I'm Divakar K G — a passionate and curious learner with a good problem solving and keen interest in data and its potential to drive real-world decisions.
 I'm currently pursuing my final year of B.E.
 CSE, with a consistent academic record and a growing foundation in data technologies.

-I’ve built solid fundamentals in SQL and Python, and recently started exploring data visualization tools like Tableau and Power BI.
+I’ve built solid fundamentals in SQL and Python, and recently started exploring data visualization tools like Power BI.
 I enjoy solving problems by thinking deeply and asking the right questions — a habit that fuels my continuous learning mindset.

 💡 My short-term goal is to master data analysis tools and techniques, while my long-term ambition is to build impactful solutions as a data scientist.